appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 <dd>

-Triggered when the widget loses focus, typically when the user clicks outside of the widget or interacts with another element on the page.
+Triggered when the widget loses focus, when the user clicks outside of the widget or interacts with another entity on the page.

 </dd>